 There is a common belief that babies tend to look more like their fathers than their mothers, a claim with a reasonable evolutionary explanation.

 Because a father doesn’t share the mother’s certainty that a baby is his, and is more likely to invest whatever resources he has in his own offspring.
-Thus, human evolution could have favored children that resemble their fathers, at least early on, as a way of confirming paternity.
+Human evolution could have favored children that resemble their fathers, at least early on, as a way of confirming paternity.

 A study published in 1995 in Nature Magazine backed the idea.
 It showed that people were much better at matching photos of one-year-old children with pictures of their fathers than with photos of their mothers.